openlyrics/openlyrics/docs/source/dataformat.rst

 Description of the possible syntax enclosed in tag ``<lyrics>``.
 This tag contain text of a song and other stuff related to it.

-Lyrics part of OpenLyrics format will mostly contain elements like ``<verse>``, ``<lines>`` or ``<line>``.
+Lyrics part of OpenLyrics format will mostly contain tags like ``<verse>``, ``<lines>`` or ``<line>``.
 A song should contain at least **one verse with one line**.::